aherbert/gdsc-smlm/docs/model_plugins.rst

 Load benchmark data using an open image and a localisations text file.
 The benchmark data should be representative of single molecule localisation images that will be processed by the ``Peak Fit`` plugin.
 It can be used with the benchmark plugins to find the optimal settings for the ``Peak Fit`` plugin to identify localisations.
 Loading external benchmarking data allows the image simulation to be performed using any suitable software.

 The benchmark data will be used exactly as if the image was simulated using the ``Create Data`` plugin under certain assumptions.
 The benchmark system requires that the data be well approximated as a 2D Gaussian PSF.
 If the input data contains widths for the x and optionally y deviations then the PSF will be auto-configured as a one-axis or two-axis Gaussian PSF.
 If no width data is loaded then a standard width for an approximate Gaussian 2D is added to the localisation data.
-This width is configured in simulation settings dialog.
+This width is configured in a simulation settings dialog.
 This allows the input data to be used in the benchmarking plugins.

 When the plugin runs the input data must be selected: